 Whether you're a high school student curious about cybersecurity, a college student building skills, or a career changer exploring the field, PicoCTF offers a welcoming entry point with zero cost and no intimidating prerequisites.
 For a broader overview of CTF competitions, see our CTF for beginners guide.
 This guide covers everything you need to know specifically about PicoCTF: what it is, how to get started, tips for solving challenges, and where to go once you've outgrown the basics.

-PicoCTF is a free capture-the-flag (CTF) competition and practice platform created by the security researchers at Carnegie Mellon University.
-Unlike many CTF platforms that assume prior knowledge, PicoCTF is specifically designed to teach cybersecurity concepts to complete beginners.
+PicoCTF is a free capture-the-flag competition and year-round practice platform created by security researchers at Carnegie Mellon University.
+It teaches cybersecurity concepts to complete beginners through hundreds of self-contained hacking puzzles, organized by category and difficulty so you build skills in a deliberate order.

 No premium tiers, no paywalls, no "free trial" limitations.
 Every challenge is available to everyone.
 Carnegie Mellon runs it as an educational initiative, not a business.